Nutrition and Food Service Management

 General Guidelines for Submitting Written Work

 For specific course requirements, refer to the Course Schedule and Evaluation Methods information provided on eConestoga.
 If you are not clear about course requirements, discuss this individual faculty.
 Students are required to use spell-check and grammar-check to assist with the editing of written work.
-The Learning Commons will be an invaluable resource to students who require assistance in organizing and writing an assignment with correct spelling and grammar.
+Student Success Services will be an invaluable resource to students who require assistance in organizing and writing an assignment with correct spelling and grammar.

 Unless otherwise indicated by professors, generally, assignments should be: